 - Activate calm, connection, trust, and playfulness

-- Myelinate your ventral vagus nerve fibres (swim or meditate)
+- Train your ventral vagus nerve fibres (swim or meditate)

-When you feel overwhelmed, remind yourself that your body selected protective immobilisation to keep you safe.
+When you feel immobilised, remind yourself that your body selected protection to keep you safe.
 Relax, notice, exhale, reconnect and reengage.
-As your ventral vagus response strengthens, you can leave burnout behind you.
+As your ventral vagus response strengthens, you can leave “burnout” behind you.